zachwaite/hangman/README.md

 # hangman

-Hangman Assignment for Javascript Fundamentals Fall 2019
+Hangman Assignment for Javascript Fundamentals Fall 2019.

+It is a fun Javascript implementation of the classic game.

 ## Demo